broadinstitute/ABC-Enhancer-Gene-Prediction/Snakefiles/workflow/README.md

 ** ```grabDownload.py``` uses the metadata file to perform filtering steps as well as to generate input data lookup table to pair (DHS/H3K27ac) for each biosample term name, and to generate the list of pairedend/singleend bam files for removing duplicates.
 ** Experiments_ToCombine.txt also gets generated and lists the bam files to combine.

-rules : contains rules for downloading metadata + bamfiles, preprocessing downloaded bam files (handles pairedend + singleend), running abc
+rules : contains rules for
+1. downloading metadata + bamfiles
+2. preprocessing downloaded bam files (handles pairedend + singleend)
+3. running abc

-* To run each snakefile workflow: simply cd into the directory and run the command ***snakemake***
-* download: download bamfiles
+* To run each snakefile workflow: simply cd into the directory and run the command ***snakemake*** ** download: download bamfiles
-* preprocessing: preprocesses bamfiles based on DHS/H3K27ac bamfiles
-* abc_code : runs ABC on input_data_lookup.txt files and generates enhancer-gene predictions
+** preprocessing: preprocesses bamfiles based on DHS/H3K27ac bamfiles ** abc_code : runs ABC on input_data_lookup.txt files and generates enhancer-gene predictions

-rules : contains rules for downloading metadata + bamfiles, preprocessing downloaded bam files (handles pairedend + singleend), running ABC <br>
-* To run each snakefile workflow: simply cd into the directory and run the command ***snakemake***